kabk/go-theses-17-manus-nijhoff/writings/thesis_.md

 >If you're Nokia or HP or a Japanese electronics manufacturer, they stole all your oxygen.
 There will be a whole lot happening among these five vast entities in 2013.
 They never 		compete head-to-head, but they're all fascinated by "disruption."

 This statement, written in 2012, is very captivating.
 We deal more often with these companies then we do with our own governments.
 If you are a user of the internet, at least (GAFAM).
 The GAFAM syndicate’s grip on daily life is the new political power.
 It is more established than the chaotic politics all over Europe, or the chaotic politics over in the United States.

+There is no way we can talk about 'The Internet' anymore.
+This is like talking about The World.
+It just does not make sense anymore.

 Benjamin’s Stack exists of the following layers: